anp/moxie/CONTRIBUTING.md

 * (optional) [bazel-watcher](https://github.com/bazelbuild/bazel-watcher)
   * also <https://github.com/bazelbuild/bazel-watcher/releases>, drop it in `PATH`

+### VSCode users

+Open the `moxie.code-workspace` file as a workspace to get a preconfigured setup for the bazel build.

 ### Workflows

 Note: if you haven't installed `bazel-watcher` replace `ibazel` with `bazel` below and rerun the command when you've made changes you'd like to see reflected in test outputs.

 #### Build everything